 If this were to occur, a diamond develops irregularly, where the crystallization is uneven.
 At this point, diamond wisps and graining develop.
 The unevenness can cause twinning wisps, which fundamentally distorts crystallographic planes.
 It is a growth defect in the stone’s crystal structure made of a series of overlapping pinpoints, clouds, including crystals, and feathers.

 Scientists call such stones macle diamonds.
 They often have fancy cuts (modified brilliant, step, mixed, rose, and mogul cuts) to navigate the wisps and intergrowth.
 The abnormal formation could also result in the creation of a graining effect (both internal and surface graining).

 Graining causes reflective, whitish, or colored lines deep within the body of the stone (internal graining) or closer to the surface (surface graining).
 Graining is only visible under 10x and has little to no effect on a diamond’s clarity.
 Heck, if it is the only flaw "concern," that stone can easily pass as an internally flawless diamond.

 The human mind is always trying to innovate, and in the processes, pitting natural phenomena against technology.
 In the diamond industry, diamond clarity enhancement technology has been a hot topic full of controversy.
 Sections of diamond dealers are for it, while the rest have their doubts about it.

-According to Blue Nile, online jeweler, SI1 and SI2 diamonds are the best clarity value for diamonds.
+According to Blue Nile, an online jeweler, SI1 and SI2 diamonds are the best clarity value for diamonds.
 But note that SI1 inclusions are sometimes visible to a keen observer without the need for image enhancement.
-SI2 inclusions easily show through the table and pavilion under 10x.
+SI2 inclusions show through the table and pavilion under 10x.
 So, take your pick with that information in mind.